EvaMaeRey/ggplot2-extension-cookbook/README.md

   )
 ```

-Currently, I’m experimenting with a ratio typology that you’ll see in
+Currently, with the geom\_\* and stat\_\* layers, I’m experimenting with
-the section titles.
-The idea is to think about how the input data
+a ratio typology that you’ll see in the section titles.
+The idea is to
-relates to the mark we see on the plot and in turn how the mark’s
+think about how the input data relates to the mark we see on the plot
-information is stored in the the ggplot2 object.
-This is really new, and
+and in turn how the mark’s information is stored in the ggplot2 object.
-I’m unsure of how productive or precise it can be…
+This is a brand new undertaking, and I’m unsure of how productive or
+precise it will be.

 Overall, I think the resources in this ggplot2 extension cookbook are
 aligned with the findings in [‘10 Things Software Developers Should
 Learn about
 Learning’](https://cacm.acm.org/magazines/2024/1/278891-10-things-software-developers-should-learn-about-learning/fulltext),
-especially the observation that new techniques and ideas are best
+especially the observation that new techniques and ideas are often best
 internalized when first applied to concrete examples; general principles
-will be more successful if .
+may be more grounded if situated in relevant examples.

 # Preface and acknowledgements